Stock investing "How-To"

 Possible selling hurdles

 - Stock on the Obermatt Top 10 list

 - Cluster risk

-Use discount brokers who charge reduced commissions and fees (comparison: Switzerland, Germany, England, USA) to buy your stocks.
-At Obermatt, we do not benefit from your transactions and have no conflicts of interest, which is an advantage for you.
-We only make stock recommendations.
-You are free to choose the best provider for your portfolio management and still independently receive the Obermatt Stock Analysis with consistently high quality.
+Use discount brokers who charge reduced commissions and fees (comparison: Switzerland, Germany) to buy your stocks.
+At Obermatt, we do not benefit from your transactions and have no conflicts of interest, we only make stock recommendations.
+Choose your portfolio manager and still independently receive Obermatt's Stock Analysis.

 A word of warning